What’s the Logic Behind C-Betting in PLO?

 Whenever such a spot occurs, you are more than incentivized to make your opponent pay and build the pot; after all, value betting correctly is the most efficient way to win money at poker tables.

-To summarize: unless you have the board locked up, there is absolutely no reason to slow play strong hands.
+To summarize: unless you have the board locked up, there is absolutely no reason to slow play strong but vulnerable hands.

-At this point, you might wonder why betting the medium strength hands is usually not advised.
+At this point, you might wonder why betting medium-strength hands is usually not advised.
 This category of hands does not like to be check-raised since often they are not strong enough to continue versus aggressive opponents.
-Additionally, medium-strength hands lack turn cards to continue betting.
-It's a good rule of thumb: if a hand has few good turns to continue betting, there may be better candidates to c-bet with.
+Additionally, even if your opponent calls your c-bet, medium-strength hands lack turn cards to continue betting.

 Continuation betting strategy is strongly connected with the SPR